30 days daily meditation challenge

 My Pause practice

-I developed a daily Pause ritual that I look for everyday, it’s my me-time and break from all that’s possibly happening in my life.
+I developed a daily Pause ritual that I look for everyday, it’s my me-time and break from all what’s possibly happening in my life.
 I must drive the app crazy though because I don’t practice at the same time anymore.
 My favourite time right now is right before brunch/ breakfast.
-When I’ve already put on some work after my morning routine and I have more clarity about my intention’s of the day.
+When I’ve already put on some work after my morning routine and I have more clarity about my intentions of the day.

 ▲ I put on comfortable clothes.